Module traceon.field

 Parameters

-Position at which to compute the field.
+Position in local coordinate system at which to compute the potential.

 Returns